rishabh26malik/End-to-End-Encrypted-Messaging-System/README.md

 ### End to end messaging system like WhatsApp
-Your task will be to design an end to end messaging system like WhatsApp with the below functional-
+Your task will be to design an end to end messaging system like WhatsApp with the below functional- ities:<br>
-ities:
-• Multiclient chat application that has a server component and 4 clients [atleast].
+• Multiclient chat application that has a server component and 4 clients [atleast].<br>
-• The system should support the signup and sign in feature. [error message with wrong credentials].
+• The system should support the signup and sign in feature. [error message with wrong credentials].<br>
 • User can send message to other user [p2p message] [ SEND command] [<SEND> <USERNAME>
-<MESSAGE>]
+<MESSAGE>]<br>
-• Each user can join multiple chat rooms (groups) at a time.
+• Each user can join multiple chat rooms (groups) at a time.<br>
 • Each user can list all the groups.
-[LIST Command] [show all group and number of participants in each group]
+[LIST Command] [show all group and number of participants in each group]<br>
 • Each user can join a group [JOIN command].
-If the group does not exist then the first create it then joins it.
+If the group does not exist then the first create it then joins it.<br>
-• Each user can create a group [CREATE command].
+• Each user can create a group [CREATE command].<br>
-• If one user sends a message to a group it should be sent to all members of that group.
+• If one user sends a message to a group it should be sent to all members of that group.<br>
-• The message is encrypted using Tripple DES (3DES) and the key will be Diffie–Hellman key type exchanged between clients.
+• The message is encrypted using Tripple DES (3DES) and the key will be Diffie–Hellman key type exchanged between clients.<br>
-• For each group make one key (random nonce).
+• For each group make one key (random nonce).<br>
-• Message can be any type, for example, text, images, video, and audio.
+• Message can be any type, for example, text, images, video, and audio.<br>
-Note: The one time Diffie–Hellman type key must be include a prive key (for instance roll nos.).
+Note: The one time Diffie–Hellman type key must be include a prive key (for instance roll nos.).<br>

 **For End to end encryption, we have done following:**
 **1) For direct peer to peer**